What is the legal status in Spain after the ´State Of Alarm´ / ´Lockdown´?

 How does this affect Spanish immigration procedures?

-further to Spain’s State of Alarm (Royal Decree 463/2020):
+further to the State of Alarm and the new Royal Decree (´New Normality´)

 Mandatory Measures Below:

 There is an obligatory use of face-masks in all public domains.

 This is to adhered to at all times, no-matter of social distancing.